In order to save your favorite festival events and create your own festival calendar, you need to register.

 Join us for Architect’s Role In The Civic Conversation For Design Justice, a 2-hour panel discussion furthering the conversations of the impact design professionals have on the communities they serve.

-Team: Whitney Lewis, Rico Quirindongo, Lisa Sato, Susan Frieson
+Team: Whitney Lewis, Rico Quirindongo, Rania Qawasma, Susan Frieson

 Design justice, design impact.
 In the civic realm, we design not only for the communities we serve but the communities we have yet to imagine.
 We are in a unique moment in history where design justice has the opportunity to counteract the racial injustices design can perpetuate.
 As we reflect on the communities we serve and the impact we have, this panel will pose the question: What is the role of the architect in the civic conversation of design justice?
 With the facilitator and panelists setting the tone of the discussion, break out groups will have the opportunity to discuss what they heard and how they can apply those findings in their own life, within their firms and work culture and in the design decisions, they propose in the communities they touch and the projects they create.